good4lou/good4lou/README.md

 If you’re here to help—welcome.
 If you’re here to get help—we’ve got you.

-> Not a tech accelerator for startups.
+> Good4Lou isn’t a tech accelerator for startups.
-> A tech accelerator for community impact.
+> We’re a tech accelerator for community impact.

 —